pydio/cells-dist/resources/v2.0.0-rc2/Pydio Cells 2.0 Release Candidate.md

 ## C - CellsSync Known Issues

 - On MacOS, once enabled, you cannot disable the "Run At Startup" option from the app.
 You have to remove the service by running `/Applications/CellsSync/Contents/MacOS/cells-sync service uninstall`command.
-- Conflicts (parallel modifications of a same file on both endpoints) may still be buggy
 - The "Stop" button is sometimes not working as it should
-- MacOS ".keynote" files may be buggy as well, especially if you are migrating them from an old version of Keynote (stored as a folder) to a newer version (stored as file).
+- MacOS ".keynote" files may be buggy, especially if you are migrating them from an old version of Keynote (stored as a folder) to a newer version (stored as file).
 Saving the file to a new name should make the process easier.

 ------